yevgenykuz/simple-soap-client/CONTRIBUTING.md

 # Contributing
 Contributions of all types are welcome.
 Please follow the [code of conduct][1] in all your interactions with this project.

 ## Asking Questions
 Please check the [README][2] if you have a question.
 If you can't find an answer, please open an issue.

 ## Reporting Bugs
 Bugs can be reported by opening an issue.
 Please provide as much information as possible.
 Ideally, that would include a small sample project that reproduces the problem.

 ## Fixing Bugs, Adding Enhancements, Features and Documentation
 Code and documentation can be contributed by replying to an open issue to get it assigned to you, or by creating a new issue.
 **Please make sure you get a response from one of the maintainers before you start working.**
 You can find instructions on building the project in [README][2].
-The code style is defined in Intellij project files in the repo and also by the provided Checkstyle config.
-*If you can't get the style checks to pass, feel free to put up your pull request anyway and project maintainers can help you fix the style issues.*

 ## Issue Labels
 Issue labels will be assigned by the project maintainers.
 Here are the current labels:

 * **bug**: Something isn't working
-* **dependecies**: Pull requests that update a dependency file
+* **dependencies**: Pull requests that update a dependency file
 * **duplicate**: This issue or pull request already exists
 * **feature**: New behavior or a tweak/addition to existing behavior
 * **good first issue**: Good for newcomers